Why changing your Furnace Filter is Important

 - MERV Rating 13-16 – Most Effective (if your system supports it) – Bacteria, Tobacco smoke, microscopic allergens.

-Home Depot in Canada outlines their ratings are as follows:
+Home Depot in Canada outlines its ratings as follows:

 - MPR Rating 600 or less – Economy – dust/lint, pollen, virus carriers, microscopic allergens, dust mite.